 [If no overall association, discuss possible reasons why: mediating or moderating factors, different measures.]

-[Discuss trait depression (our study) vs depression in other previous studies. ]
+[Discuss trait depression (our study) vs state depression in other previous studies.]

-Reappraisal frequency

-[Summarize the finding of whether reappraisal frequency mediates the association between creativity and depression.]

-[If mediation effect is found, discuss how reappraisal ability and frequency are related to creativity.
-Discuss possible implications.]

-[If no mediation, discuss how reappraisal frequency is related to creativity and depression separately.]

 Rumination

-[Summarize the finding of whether self-reflective rumination contributes to both creativity and depression.]
+[Summarize the finding of whether self-reflective rumination is a confounding factor for creativity and depression, and how the relationship between creativity and depression changes when self-reflective rumination is added to the model.]

 [If association is found, discuss possible implications.]